BouchanaHicham/DFA-Product-Visualization/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+You can find the full text of the license in the [LICENSE](LICENSE) file.

+## Contributions

+Contributions to this project are more than welcome.
+If you have any suggestions, bug fixes, or new features to add, please feel free to fork the repository and submit a pull request.
+We value your feedback and contributions!

 ## Author